 Piece count.
 Largest position you can reconstruct after 30 seconds.

 Compare weekly baselines.
 Most players see the first clear jump in weeks 2 to 3 as automaticity builds on square colors and coordinates, then a second jump after weeks 5 to 6 as multi-move visualization stabilizes.
-This pattern matches the chess training data reviewed in the 2024 Frontiers in Psychology study on chess cognitive adaptation.
+This pattern of plateaus and jumps is consistent with what spacing-effect research from Cepeda et al. (2006) and the broader chess pattern-recognition literature show about how memory libraries consolidate over distributed practice.

 Common pitfalls